Canon 100D vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Sony A7R III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 100D: